-Not hosting a huge Thanksgiving this year?
-You’re in luck because here is your ultimate guide to Thanksgiving Dinner For Two!
+Hosting a small Thanksgiving this year?
+Here is your ultimate guide to Thanksgiving Dinner For Two!
 Menu includes recipes for two and small batch recipes of your favorite Thanksgiving dishes.

 I see you.